Content

 Wrapping Up

 Effexor is an antidepressant used to treat generalized anxiety disorder and other types of anxiety.
-Being an SNRI medication, it boosts norepinephrine and serotonin levels, which regulates mood, sleep, and alertness.
+Being an SNRI medication, it boosts norepinephrine and serotonin levels, which regulate mood, sleep, and alertness.

-Still, Effexor has several side effects and interactions.
-Discussing your symptoms and health history with your doctor before using the medicine is vital.
-It may take up to 4 weeks to notice the benefits of taking Effexor, so one should be patient when taking this medication.
-If you want to know more about pharmacological treatment for anxiety and get a personalized treatment plan, contact MEDvidi doctors today.
+Still, Effexor can have several side effects and interactions.
+Discussing your symptoms and health history with your healthcare provider before using the medicine is essential.
+It may take up to 12 weeks to notice the benefits of taking Effexor, so one should be patient when taking this medication.
+If you want to know more about pharmacological treatment for anxiety and get a personalized treatment plan, contact MEDvidi today.

 Sources